ckhordiasma/xoid/_posts/2019-08-11-website-comments.md

 That ended up working great.
 I definitely could have automated the numbering process even more with a bash FOR loop or some sed-awk stuff I think, but didn't want to go that far.
 I eventually decided to use `post_id` instead of `comment_id`, so I ran `sed -i.bak s/comment_id/post_id/ *.md` on my files (NOTE: If I ever do this again, I will have to be more specific in my expression, since I reference `comment_id` and `post_id` several times in this post).

 Once I had done that, I needed to go and manually make an issue for every website post so far.
 Hopefully this is something I can automate with a github bot in the future.
+I also needed to slightly modify my `_posts` layout to add some text at the botton of each page with a link to the relevant issues page.
+If I did my job correctly, it should appear as the next sentence.